suiyueliushang/Java-codework/README.md

 # Java-codework
-This is my fucking java homeworking and it kooks just like rubbish.
+This is my fucking java code work and it kooks just like rubbish.

-ATM-0.1 is just a simple version of ATM in java, and if there exists any bugs, please contact with me.